 Regional Transit Authority Formation

 In 2006, the Virginia General Assembly granted the region's local governments, the College of William and Mary and the Colonial Williamsburg Foundation permission to form a Regional Transit Authority which included James City County (JCC), York County (YC), and the City of Williamsburg, and WAT's name was changed to Williamsburg Area Transit Authority (WATA).

 Williamsburg Area Transit Authority (WATA) provides a transportation system to citizens and visitors of James City County, the City of Williamsburg, and the Bruton District of York County.
-WATA operates 8 fixed-routes and 3 specialty routes, including the Trolley, William & Mary Green Line, and Surry Line.
+WATA operates 8 fixed-routes and 2 specialty routes, including the Trolley and William & Mary Green Line.